 - Transverse spacing between each fixture

 To work out an approximate number of downlights required for a room you firstly need to work out the square footage of the space.
 You can measure the square footage of the space by multiplying its width by its depth.
-With this figure multiply it by 1.5, this will give you a guideline of the total wattage to light the room.
+With this figure multiply it by 1.5, to give you a guideline of the total wattage to light the room.

-The next step is to choose the bulbs and wattage that you want, then divide the total wattage figure just calculated by the bulb wattage that you want to use, this will then indicate the number of fixtures you require.
+The next step is to choose the bulbs and wattage that you want, then divide the total wattage figure just calculated by the bulb wattage that you want to use.
+This will then indicate the number of fixtures you require.
 This is only an approximate method of working out the optimum number of lights required, however an electrician or lighting design consultant can guide you further during the installation, as well as factoring in any other important considerations.

 When using recessed downlights for task lighting in a kitchen it is recommended that over a countertop, the lights are fitted 24 inches out from the wall.
 The placement of this provides the optimum levels of light to aid tasks such as food preparation.
 Focus on the beam angle when purchasing your downlights so you know how far the light can spread.